bocherry/resume/content/authors/admin/_index.md

 ---
 # Display name
-title: 吳健雄
+title: Boris Cherry

-# Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Boris
-last_name: Chien
+last_name: Cherry

 # Status emoji
 status:
-  icon: ☕️
+  icon: 🦈

 # Is this the primary user of the site?
 superuser: true